 No, the law does not recognize offers of employment in place of the Form I-864.
 A job offer may show ability of the applicant to overcome ineligibility as a public charge, but does not meet any I-864 requirement.

 Petitioners must submit a federal tax transcript from the most recent tax year as proof of income.
 Alternatively, they may submit a copy of a tax return from the most recent tax year.
 They must do this even if there is a joint sponsor or household member income being used to meet the Federal Poverty Guidelines.
 The only exception is if the petitioner was legally exempt from filing federal income taxes, in which case he or she must submit a statement indicating why they were exempt from filing.
-Please submit an IRS tax transcript rather than a copy of your tax return; you can find information on getting a tax transcript on the IRS’s website.
+Please submit an IRS tax transcript; you can find information on getting a tax transcript on the IRS’s website.

 If a sponsor's income does not meet the minimum Federal Poverty Guidelines, he or she can submit the value of assets to make up the difference unless the sponsor is submitting a Form I-864EZ.
 When looking at income levels, the consular officer will look at the sponsor's employment income first.
 Personal assets and/or the income and assets of household members who have signed an I-864A are totaled next.
 Usually the sponsor must present evidence of location, ownership and value including liens and liabilities for each asset listed.